WAFTI/waftipaedia/Wonkypaedia/_home.md

 save_as: index.html
 url:
-status: published
-Title: Welcome to Wonkypaedia
+Title: Home
 menu_title: Home

-Welcome to Wonkypaedia
+Welcome to Wonkypaedia.
+The place that knows all.

-Categories:
+Categories of knowledge:

 * [[Music]]
 * [[Film]]